SAFRAN-LAB/HODLR/README.md

 4. Go to the directory where Makefile is in, then key in the following command in the terminal:

-		make -f makefile_HODLR_Solver.mk

-5. To run some tests for a wide range of system sizes, key in the following command in the terminal:

-		make -f makefile_HODLR_Solver_Tests.mk
+		make -f makefile_HODLR_Test.mk

-6. Some default matrices are provided in the HODLR_Solver.hpp.
-The appropriate matrix can be enabled by changing the makefile
+5. To change the matrices, go and change the files get_Matrix.cpp.

-7. Read through the comments in the file HODLR_Solver.hpp, which should be self-explanatory.
+7. Read through the comments in all the files, which should be self-explanatory.

 8. More details will be added later.